remix-run/react-router/docs/getting-started/tutorial.md

 Loaders and actions can both [return a `Response`][returningresponses] (makes sense, since they received a [`Request`][request]!).
 The [`redirect`][redirect] helper just makes it easier to return a [response][response] that tells the app to change locations.

-And finally, as we learned before, React Router automatically revalidates the data on the page after an action, that's why the sidebar automatically updates when we save the form.
+Without client side routing, if a server redirected after a POST request, the new page would fetch the latest data and render.
+As we learned before, React Router emulates this model and automatically revalidates the data on the page after the action.
+That's why the sidebar automatically updates when we save the form.
+The extra revalidation code doesn't exist without client side routing, so it doesn't need to exist with client side routing either!

+## Redirecting new records to the edit page

-Now that we know how to redirect, and we have an edit page, let's update the action that creates new actions to redirect to the edit page:
+Now that we know how to redirect, let's update the action that creates new contacts to redirect to the edit page:

 👉 **Redirect to the new record's edit page**